WebAssembly/spec/document/execution/runtime.rst

 Store
 ~~~~~

-The *store* represents all *mutable* global state that can be manipulated by WebAssembly programs.
+The *store* represents all global state that can be manipulated by WebAssembly programs.
 It consists of the runtime representation of all *instances* of :ref:`functions <syntax-funcinst>`, :ref:`tables <syntax-tableinst>`, :ref:`memories <syntax-meminst>`, and :ref:`globals <syntax-globalinst>` that have been *allocated* during the life time of the abstract machine. [#gc]_

 Syntactically, the store is defined as a :ref:`record <syntax-record>` listing the existing instances of each category: